Cats

 How big do Bengal cats get?

-Bengal cats average anywhere between 8 to 15 pounds and are 13 to 16 inches tall at the shoulder.
-Some Bengals can be taller and heavier while some are the size of a house cat.
+Bengal cats average 8 to 15 pounds and 13 to 16 inches tall at the shoulder, but size can vary.
+Some are taller and heavier, while others are like regular house cats.

 Are Bengal cats aggressive?